fbpx

 Structural Holes and Networks

-The theory of structural holes and networks suggests that intentional leaving gaps between members of a network provides certain key advantages.
+The theory of structural holes and networks suggests that intentionally leaving gaps between members of a network provides certain key advantages.
 Tightly interconnected networks are full of redundant information – you don’t necessarily need to actively work with everything in a coalition to fully leverage

 Read More »